Make-School-Courses/ARCHIVE-MOB-2-Networking-and-Backend-Systems/08-Databases/Readme.md

 3.

     a.
 Import pymongo into a flask project.
 Setup your mongo database and add it to your flask app.

     b.
 Create a 'courses' route that handles a post request to create a course

     c.
 Make sure that before the course is inserted into our database, it has these two properties of a course:

     - name - string
     - number - number

     d.
 Test your post route with a post request in Paw/postman/curl

     e.
 Handle a get request to "courses" that looks for a course number from the url parameter, returns a 400 error if the course number parameter doesn't exit, and uses the course number to search our database courses collection for a document with the specified course number.
 Return a 200 and the course if its found.

     e.
 Handle a get request to "courses" route that fetches and returns to the user all the courses in the database.

     f.
 Create another route called "count_courses" that returns the number of course documents in our database.

+4.
-4. Create a cart *carts* collection and route that handles a user's cart items:
+    Create a cart *carts* collection and route that handles a user's cart items:

     Cart structure examples looks like this below:

+    ```javascript
     {
       "user": "Eliel",
       "items": [
         {
           "brand": "Coke",
           "quantity": 4
         },
         {
           "brand": "Fanta",
           "quantity": 1
         }
       ]
     }
+    ```

     Its made up of a user and an array of items with a brand and quantity.

     We want to be able to update our cart with either more items, or change the quantity of one item

     a.
 Create a route that handles a patch request that updates a user's cart items

 *Hint* Remember to get your collection then perform actions on it.